-Having studied at the Robert–Schumann–Hochschule Düsseldorf as well as the Royal Academy of Music, he graduated from both institutions with distinction, being awarded the prestigious DipRAM from the Academy in 2020.
-He has studied with Boguslaw Strobel and Michael Dussek as well as Malcolm Martineau and during his training participated in masterclasses with Hartmut Höll, Wolfram Rieger, Helmut Deutsch, Deen Larsen, Georg Friedrich Schenck and Ulrich Eisenlohr.
+Holding two Bachelors of Music with First Class Honours from the Robert Schumann Hochschule Düsseldorf as well as a Master of Arts with Distinction (DipRAM) from the Royal Academy of Music, he is currently studying for an Advanced Diploma at the Royal Academy of Music on a full scholarship from the ABRSM.
+He has studied with Boguslaw Strobel and Michael Dussek as well as Malcolm Martineau, and during his training participated in masterclasses with Hartmut Höll, Wolfram Rieger, Helmut Deutsch, Deen Larsen, Georg Friedrich Schenck and Ulrich Eisenlohr.